gmongaras/YOLOX_From_Scratch/README.md

 To train the model, ensure the [data was downloaded correctly](#downloading-the-data).

-To train the model using a pretrained model, ensure a [pretrained model was downloaded](#pretrained-models).
+To train the model using a pre-trained model, ensure a [pretrained model was downloaded](#pretrained-models).

-Assuming you now have the data and and an optional pretrained model on your computer, use the following command from the root directory of this repository to begin training the model:
+Assuming you now have the data and an optional pre-trained model on your computer, use the following command from the root directory of this repository to begin training the model:

 ```
 cd src/
 python train.py
 ```

-More Info Coming In The Future
+More info coming in the future

 ## Predicting